asifhameed/User-management-system/README.md

 application.
 The system should ensure secure access to API endpoints and control user permissions based on their roles.

-Extend the existing user management system in Laravel by implementing role-based authorization.
-The following tasks need to be implemented to allow different users to update or delete users based on their roles:
+User management system in Laravel by implementing role-based authorization.
+The following project implemented to allow different users to update or delete users based on their roles:

 User Roles and Permissions: